Berry Smoothie

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

-This post was originally published in 2011 and was updated to include new photos, new text, and an updated recipe in 2020.
+This post was originally published in 2011 and updated in 2020 to include new photos, text, and a revised recipe.

 I loovve strawberries!
 This recipe looks sooo good, and I could only imagine how amazing it must taste from using local, organic strawberries!!